-The intent of this policy is to be helpful to the student who cannot function effectively in the university community without posing a risk to him/herself or infringing on the rights of others.
+The intent of this policy is to be helpful to the student who cannot function effectively in the university community without posing a risk to him/herself and/or others, or without infringing on the rights of others, or without significantly disrupting the university community.
 This policy also provides mechanisms by which a student may continue toward the completion of his/her academic goals, if not immediately, then in the future.

 There are occasional circumstances in which a student’s psychological or physical condition must be addressed by the university.
 The student generally will be referred for a medical and/or psychological/psychiatric assessment and recommendation regarding the student’s ability to remain or continue in school.
 The results of that assessment will assist in determining if and how the student will continue in or return to classes and his/her place of residence, if such residence is university-owned.

 In such circumstances, the parents of the student and appropriate university officials with a need to know, including academic deans, may be notified because of the potentially serious nature of the situation.
-Questions regarding this policy may be addressed to the assistant vice president for student affairs, director of the Counseling Center or director of Student Health Service.
+Questions regarding this policy may be addressed to the dean of students.

 All policies on this website are current as of February 2015 and supersede any previous iterations of the policies.